oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/setup-workshop-environment/setup-workshop-environment.md

    ![The newly created compartment is highlighted with its status as Active.](./images/compartment-created.png " ")

-## Task 3: Create an Autonomous Warehouse Instance
+## Task 3: Create an Autonomous Data Warehouse Instance

 1. Log in to the **Oracle Cloud Console** as the Cloud Administrator, if you are not already logged in.
 On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.